Porcelain packaging can be shocking at times!

 ..................................................................

-The box had a width of less than 5cm, this item was only wrapped in this cloth.
+The box had a width of less than 5cm. this item was only wrapped inside this cloth.
 It is a shame, after more than 250 years of its existence this 18th century dish met this end due to the sender's negligent packing.
+The seller claimed inexperience and that they were usually selling books(!).
+That would explain the small box but not the lack of care.